zhmur/servicenow-guides/Performance considerations.md

 Cache can be flushed programmatically using undocumented `gs.cacheFlush('syscache_realform');`.
 In this example system will flush cache for form layouts.
 All possible values can be found on cache_inspect.do (use Debug Security to understand how to access it).
 Without parameter equal to cache.do.

-Recommendation: do not use properties for values that will be frequently changed (that is, more than once a month).
+Recommendation: do not use properties for values that will be frequently changed (let's say, more than once a month).